imfriendly/Hudsight_hook_drawing/README.md

 # Hudsight Drawing
-Reverse engineered Hudsight's hooks and found a way to render anything to the screen
+Using Hudsight's drawing hook to render anything to the screen

 https://hudsight.com/